 Given the increasing demand for the SIS Short Course, Musawah has developed a new curriculum and has taken to organising subsequent courses.

-If you and your network of women's and human rights activists and practitioners are interested in receiving training by Musawah resource persons on Islam, gender equality, and justice, and are willing to host the course, please write to email@example.com detailing your interest.
+If you and your network of women's and human rights activists and practitioners are interested in hosting a training course by Musawah resource persons on Islam, gender equality, and justice, please write to firstname.lastname@example.org detailing your interest.